j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 to give.
 Love offers us forgetfulness.

 Only those living idiots, the lambs,
 Alzheimers patients, or heedless children

 clear of tact or tactics step
 smiling past the fire-sworded seraphim

-holding the body of God
+lifting, lightly, the body of God.
-light [as a thing in common]